iamsorenl/Transformer_QA/README.md

 tqdm
 ```

-You’ll need a GPU or Apple MPS-compatible machine to efficiently run training jobs with `Trainer`.
+You’ll need a GPU or Apple MPS-compatible machine to efficiently run training jobs.

 ---